 The Board believes that its directors collectively have the level and balance of skills, experience, diversity, and character to execute the Board's responsibilities.
-The diagram below is a summary of the range of skills and experiences that our directors bring to the Board, each of which we find to be relevant to our business.
-Because it is a summary, it does not include all of the skills, experiences, and qualifications that each director offers, and the fact that a particular experience, skill, or qualification is not listed does not mean that a director does not possess it.
-All of our directors exhibit high integrity, an appreciation for diversity of background and thought, innovative thinking, a proven record of success, and deep knowledge of corporate governance requirements and best practices.
+The table below reflects some of the key skills that our Board has identified as particularly valuable to the effective oversight of the Company and the execution of our corporate strategy, along with the number of directors that have these skills.
+This director skills matrix is not intended to be an exhaustive list of each of our director's skills or contributions to our Board.
+All of our directors also exhibit high integrity, an appreciation for diversity of background and thought, innovative thinking, a proven record of success, and deep knowledge of corporate governance requirements and best practices.
+Additional information on each director, including some of their specific experience, qualifications, attributes and skills, is set forth above under "Proposal One - Election of Directors".